oshaughnessy/sierramountainll/_pages/volunteers.md

 ## Volunteer Checklist

 1. Sign up as a _Volunteer_ in Sports Connect
-2. Fill out the JDP background check that will be emailed to you
+2. _(Coming soon: Fill out the JDP background check that will be emailed to you)_
-3. Take the [SafeSport abuse awareness training](https://safesport.org){:target="_blank"} or document a current one from another sport
+2. Take [abuse awareness training](https://safesport.org){:target="_blank"} or document a current one from another sport
 4. Upload your SafeSport cert to your Volunteer page in Sports Connect

 ## Coach Checklist

 1. Sign up as a _Head_ or _Assistant Coach_ in Sports Connect
-2. Fill out the JDP background check that will be emailed to you
+2. _(Coming soon: Fill out the JDP background check that will be emailed to you)_
 3. Take the [SafeSport abuse awareness training](https://safesport.org){:target="_blank"} or document a current one from another sport
 4. Take the [HEADS UP concussion training](https://www.cdc.gov/heads-up/training/youth-sports.html){:target="_blank"}
 5. Take [Sudden Cardiac Awareness (SCA) training](https://epsavealife.org/sca-prevention-training/){:target="_blank"}